tobias-fyi/challenges/100DaysofX/02-Story/031/031-Story.md

 Uvet took a breath, then another, deeper; a long one.
 He took his hand from the boy's shoulder, letting it fall to his side.

-Mono stook frozen, though Uvet could tell the gears were starting to turn.
+Mono stood frozen, though Uvet could tell the gears were starting to turn.
 Now that the boy's mind had something to chew on, he seemed to stop shrinking.
 His expression changed from one of unconscious fright to one of mild concentration and puzzlement—and unconscious fright, just less of it.

 "The Crux..."
 His eyes grew wide with realization, "I thought they were just a story."

 "Just because something is a story doesn't mean it's not the truth."

 Uvet turned and walked on.

 ---- ∫ ----